joaoventura/react-app-start/README.md

 * Run `gulp watch` and start developing
 * Open `dist/index.html` to display the app.

-With *gulp watch* changes in files trigger the rebuild of the relevant parts.
+With `gulp watch`, changes in files trigger the rebuild of the relevant parts.

 ### Deployment

 * Run `gulp`.

-* Find you build at *dist/*.
+Find you build at `dist/.